Leafwing-Studios/leafwing-website/content/blog/game-engine-glue/index.md

 You're left with two options:

-1. **Don't refactor for a unified UX:** Fail to accquire users, struggle to execute any grand vision, watch the tech debt pile higher.
+1. **Don't refactor for a unified UX:** Fail to acquire users, struggle to execute any grand vision, watch the tech debt pile higher.
 2. **Refactor for a unified UX:** Burn out your team, constantly break your users, frustrate investors with the lack of progress.

 Pick your poison.